-The UBC English, History, and Germanic Studies Graduate Programs are the only programs at UBC to provide employers access to PhD co-op students.
+The UBC English, History, Germanic Studies, Philosophy, and Gender, Race, and Social Justice (GRSJ) Graduate Programs are the only programs at UBC to provide employers access to PhD co-op students.

 With highly developed research, communications, and writing skills at the PhD level, students in this program can take on larger, more complex work than what could be assigned to other students.

 - Writing & Editing